-An exquisite ancient Greek earring, now housed at the Museum of Fine Arts in Boston, still dazzles its admirers fully 2,300 years after it was expertly crafted from pure gold.
-And it is in good company at Boston’s Museum of Fine Arts, which will open new galleries devoted to Greek art this year.
+An exquisite ancient Greek earring, now housed at the Museum of Fine Arts in Boston, still dazzles its admirers 2,300 years after it was expertly crafted from pure gold.
+And it is in good company at Boston’s Museum of Fine Arts, which opened new galleries devoted to Greek art this year.

-The expressions on her horses’ faces are still clearly visible, and the delicate golden reins that Nike is using to control them are amazingly still extant.
-More than 100 individual pieces of gold were used to make the one surviving earring, which was created around the years 350-325 BC.
+The expressions on her horses’ faces are still clearly visible, and the delicate golden reins that Nike used to control them are amazingly still extant.
+More than a hundred individual pieces of gold were used to make the one surviving earring, which was created some time around the years 350 to 325 BC.

-Boston’s Museum of Fine Arts, located on the historic city’s Huntington Avenue, houses many treasures from Ancient Greek as well as Egyptian and Mediterranean history.
-While the Museum is closed to visitors for the present, a gala reopening of the Behrakis Wing is planned for the Autumn of this year.
+Boston’s Museum of Fine Arts, located on the historic city’s Huntington Avenue, houses many treasures from Ancient Greek as well as Egyptian and Mediterranean history in general.

 Home to exhibits ranging from an architrave relief from the Temple of Athena in Assos to an oval gemstone, exquisitely faceted to reveal the goddess Kassandra, the ancient Greek and Roman art galleries house some of the most important collections of Greek objects anywhere in the United States.